 - Cool Helmet and cool armour too.
 Both Liu Bang and General Xin are given full suits of armour by Xiang Yu when they join his cause.
 Xiang Yu himself wears a gilded helmet that stands out from the others.

 - FaceHeel Turn: General Xin's decision to desert from Xiang Yu's Chu army and join Liu Bang's Han forces.
 Liu Bang, as emperor, spends much of the movie pondering on why General Xin ever left Xiang Yu.

 - Foregone Conclusion: To some extent, if you are familiar with the Chu-Han contention and some of its aftermath.
 Also averted, as the film delivers its own interpretation of events

 - Jerkass: Emperor Gaozu acts like this towards the people who helped him rise to power.

 - One-Man Army: averted.
 Unlike most Chinese historical epics, this film takes a realistic approach to war and fighting.
-At the Battle of Gaxia, Xiang Yu does not last long against Liu Bang's regulars armed with dagger-axes and bows.
+At the Battle of Gaixia, Xiang Yu does not last long against Liu Bang's regulars armed with dagger-axes and bows.

 - Really Gets Around: Emperor Gaozu/Liu Bang, before and after his rise to power.
 He even has a go at one of his concubines when he's practically on his death bed.